dmsl/anyplace/server/README.md

     $ http://localhost:9000/developers

     You can obviously setup the service on an IP/Domain name by configuring the underlying Operating System with standard unix, mac or windows configurations.

+## Connecting the Anyplace Android Client
++ Download the Android Client from the Play Store: https://play.google.com/store/apps/details?id=com.dmsl.anyplace&hl=en (https://play.google.com/store/apps/details?id=com.dmsl.anyplace&hl=en)
++ Under settings in the Android App, change the DNS of the Anyplace server to your own server IP/DNS.
++ (Optional) Download and recompile the Android client  and apply your default settings.
+(Note: Requires a seperate Android Developer Account.

+## Optional Cluster and SSL Configurations for Anyplace Server
++ (Optional) Install a free certificate from https://letsencrypt.org/ on your Anyplace Server to obtain a secure https connection.
++ (Optional) Install a free load balancer from [HAProxy](http://www.haproxy.org/) to scale your installation to multiple Anplace servers.
+In case of Anyplace cluster configuration, please install the certificate on the load balancer.

 # Anyplace v3 for developers